How to Install Ansible?

 Steps to Install Ansible

-Let us discuss the steps required to install the Ansible are as follows:
+Given below are the steps required to install the Ansible:

 Install Ansible Using YUM